 STEP 3: Select “Language & region”.

-STEP 4: Click the "Add a langauge" button, which appears next to the phrase, "Preferred languages".
+STEP 4: Click the "Add a language" button, which appears next to the phrase, "Preferred languages".
 Adding Korean as a “preferred” language will not make Korean preferred over the existing default language (English).
 Unless you make the extra efforts of manually moving the newly added language to a position higher than English (which this article will not show), Korean will be placed at a position less “preferred” than English, and the Korean keyboard will only perform auxiliary functions.

 STEP 5: In the search box, type “Korean”, and hit the Enter key of your keyboard.
 The Korean language option will appear below the search box.
 Click “Next”.